A Computer Prepares – QLab 5 Edition

 When QLab is playing a Video cue, it places a black “backdrop” over any screen that is being used by that Video cue.
 When no video is playing, however, QLab does not display this backdrop.
 Therefore, in order to prevent your audience from seeing anything when no Video cue is playing, you’ll need to set the desktop background on your projector (or other audience-visible display) to black.
 You can do that in two ways.
 Either:

-1. Open System Preferences;
+1. Open System Settings;

 2. Choose Desktop & Screen Saver;